 Community We value every member of the Ashlawn family and treat each other with kindness and compassion.
 Aspiration We work hard and make the most of exciting and challenging learning experiences, in order to open up the world around us and achieve our dreams.

 Respect We respect each other and our differences.
 We respect our learning environment and appreciate everyone's right to the best possible experience at Ashlawn.
 Excellence We are committed to trying our best and achieving the highest standards in our love of learning, so that we can be the best versions of ourselves.

 Sixth Form at Ashlawn Everything we do for our Sixth Form students is based on the pillars of SUPPORT and OPPORTUNITY.
 Our students are on the final leg of their journey into adulthood and will face many important challenges during their time in Sixth Form.
 We are here to support students academically and pastorally, to ensure that they are able to maximise their potential and make informed choices about their future beyond school.
 Moreover, we believe in the equal importance of helping them to grow into confident, happy and successful young adults.
 Why choose Ashlawn Sixth Form?

 At Ashlawn we welcome students who have a wide range of talents and aspirations.
 We are here to help our students to navigate their path to achieving their personal best; to go on to university, apprenticeships or the career of their dreams.
 This is done by offering a stimulating and diverse range of course options with specialised teachers providing personalised learning.
 Through individualised support we ensure students reach their full potential.
 We have a superb pastoral team who give support and guidance to our students throughout every step of their Sixth Form journey.
 They understand and care about students' needs and will encourage you to grow and develop as an individual, learn about yourself and take part in an exciting enrichment programme.
 Enrichment at Ashlawn We believe that a student's education is about much more than simply the grades they achieve and that Sixth Form should provide a range of other opportunities to supplement and enhance their school experience.
 With this in mind, we offer a number of additional activities to our Sixth Form students.
-Timetabled enrichment:

-The following activities are available as an option during the school day.
-You can express an interest in these on the sixth form application form: - Cooking on a budget Prepare yourself for life at university on this popular cooking course. - Core PE A chance to play recreational football, netball, badminton or another sport with friends during the school day. - Holiday Spanish For those who fancy learning a language in a friendly and fun environment without any worry about a test at the end! - Extended Project Qualification - Core Maths see subject information pages for further details These activities are for Sixth Form only and are in addition to the school-wide enrichment programme, which includes a range of additional after school and lunchtime activities.
+Timetabled enrichment: The following activities are available as an option during the school day.
+You can express an interest in these on the sixth form application form: - Extended Project Qualification\ - Core Maths\ These activities are for Sixth Form only and are in addition to the school-wide enrichment programme, which includes a range of additional after school and lunchtime activities.
+PSHE is timetabled for all students, giving them the opportunity to further their knowledge on a range of cultural, personal and social topics such as mental health, as well as having the opportunity to do a First Aid course, a driver awareness course, attend an end-of-year trip and other Sixth Form benefits.
 Leadership: